Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Fixed operating procedures
 D. A backout plan
 Standard Operating Procedures (SOP) is an organizations normal processes that it uses.

+37 B is correct
+Renee wants to ensure that her logs support nonrepudiation.
+What should she do to ensure this?
+A. Encrypt, then hash the logs.
+B. Hash the logs and then digitally sign them.
+C. Digitally sign the log file, then encrypt it.
+D. Hash, then encrypt the logs.
+Calculating a cryptographic hash allows the log's hash to be compared aganist copies to validate that they match.
+Digitally signing the hash ensures that it can be verified to be the original.
+Encrypting does not allow verifcation.
+Without